ethanp/Notes/Networking and Network Programming Notes.md

   ("unicast") or multiparty ("multicast") *sessions*, as well as file transfer and online games; runs over over TCP, UDP, or SCTP
-    * Defines messages for establishment, termination, and other essential elements of a call liike changing addresses or ports, inviting more participants, and adding or deleting media streams
+    * Defines messages for establishment, termination, and other essential elements of a call like changing addresses or ports, inviting more participants, and adding or deleting media streams
     * The media itself is transmitted over another application protocol, RTP/RTP (Real-time Transport Protocol) *(see below)*